BEGINNER'S GUIDE

 • 📋Summaries of the main content so you always know what you just read

-• 🖼️Occasional illustrations to anchor the story visually
+• 🖼️Occasional visuals and illustrations to anchor the story visually

 • Quick checks to confirm you understood the main idea